getsolus/help-center-docs/packaging/building-a-package/en.md

 Next you need to set up `common`, a set of make scripts that enables you to more easily manage, build, check, and publish packages.

-You need to clone the common repository with git `sudo eopkg it git` by doing `git clone https://dev.solus-project.com/source/common.git` in the same directory you will have sub-folders for packages you are building.
+You need to clone the common repository with git by doing `git clone https://dev.solus-project.com/source/common.git` in the same directory you will have sub-folders for packages you are building.

 Next you need to set up symlinks.
 Do this from the same directory you executed the `git` command: